What Is Zeus the God of in Greek Mythology?

 god zeus symbols alexander great coin

 Silver tetradrachm coin issued to honor Alexander the Great, depicting the god Zeus, 315-308 BCE.
-Source: Met Museum
+Source: Metropolitan Museum of Art

 In keeping with his pre-eminence, the god Zeus was favored by some of the greatest leaders of the ancient world.
 Among his most notable followers were Alexander the Great and the Roman Emperor Hadrian.
 Alexander the Great believed himself to be the son of Zeus, as well as having heroic ancestors such as Hercules and Perseus.